 As with planks and squats, lunges have many variations.
 We’d recommend starting with a standard lunge: stand up tall, step forward with one foot and lower your hips until both legs are bent at a 90 degree angle.
 Return the foot to the starting position and switch.
 You should feel a tight, satisfying stretch in your back thigh.

+As with squats, bodyweight lunges are the perfect leg exercise for runners to do at home.
 If this feels too easy then why not add some dumbbells?

 A common worry for runners is that weights will make them bulky and hold them back, however this simply isn’t the case.
 Weight exercises build muscle and add the stability and balance you need for good running form.
 With that in mind, dumbbell rows are one of the best weighted exercises for runners – working on back, shoulder and arm strength.